coding-panda/panda-pods-repeater-field/README.txt

 = 1.5.9 - 29th December 2022 =
 * update: Re-organised the positions of some code.

+= 1.5.10 - 12th February 2023 =
+* fix: Fixed the problem that the custom database fields were not created after Pods 2.7.

 == Upgrade Notice ==

 = 1.0.6 =